List of motion and gesture file formats

-The question of gesture and motion takes more and more importance with the development of gesture controllers, haptic systems, motion capture systems, etc., on the one hand, and with the need of allowing virtual reality systems to inter-communicate through control data.
+The use of gesture and motion takes more and more importance with the development of gesture controllers, haptic systems, motion capture systems, etc., on the one hand, and with the need of allowing virtual reality systems to inter-communicate through control data.

 Motion and gesture file formats are widely used today in many applications that deal with motion and gesture signal.
 It is the case in domains like motion capture, character animation, gesture analysis, biomechanics, musical gesture interfaces, virtual surgery.
 Those formats are low-level formats, i.e. formats close to the signal produced by the capture system.

 Existing formats that encode gesture and motion

 BVA and BVH file formats

 BVH stands for Biovision Hierarchical Data, which was developed by a motion capture company called Biovision.
 The BVA format (also developed by Biovision) is an older format which was the precursor to BVH.
 The BVH format is mainly used as a standard representation of movements in the animation of humanoid structures.
 It is currently one of the most popular motion data formats and has been widely adopted by the animation community (probably because of its simple specifications).